 Choose Cruelty-Free Travel & Compassionate Vacations

 There are so many wonderful places to travel and summer vacation activities to participate in without exploiting animals.
 Instead of visiting pig beach, how about one of these vegan-friendly travel destinations?
-Consider a trip to London, or Spain, or Paris, which all have vibrant vegan scenes!
+Consider a trip to NYC, San Francisco, Sacramento, Seattle, London, Chile, or Paris, which all have vibrant vegan scenes!
 Or you could book a getaway to an all vegan resort like The Stanford Inn By The Sea in Northern California.

 The sky is the limit—and I promise that when you’re visiting a place that you know is not doing harm you’ll have a much better time.